Break Ya Neck

 "Break Ya Neck" is a song by American rapper Busta Rhymes.
 It was released as the second single from his fifth studio album Genesis on August 25, 2001, by Flipmode Entertainment and J Records.
 The song was produced by Scott Storch and Dr. Dre, while singer Truth Hurts provides additional vocals.
 The song contains an interpolation of the Red Hot Chili Peppers song "Give It Away".
 The official remix of the single features Twista and Do or Die.

 Music video

 The music video for this song was directed by Hype Williams and it was released on October 16, 2001.
-It features cameos from other artists such as Spliff Star, Diddy, Ludacris, Fabolous, Crunchy Black of Three 6 Mafia, Dr. Dre, Ice Cube, Lil Jon and The East Side Boyz, Swizz Beatz, CeeLo Green, Big Gipp and Khujo.
+It features cameos from other artists such as Spliff Star, Rah Digga, Rampage, Sean "P. Diddy" Combs, Ludacris, Daymond John, Keith C. Perrin, Dr. Dre, Lil Jon, Swizz Beatz, and CeeLo Green, Big Gipp and Khujo of the Goodie Mob.